baltimoreheritage/tours/wyman-park-dell-confederate-monuments.md

 In a separate editorial, the Sun plaintively asked “Why Not Leave Lee and Jackson Out of It?” continuing:

 > The Lee-Jackson monument has been highly praised as a work of art and the sentiment attaching to it could not fail to make it appeal to any southerner.
 On a sight-seeing tour of the city by a person from below the Potomac it obviously is a must.
 There will be some, however, who will regret the propagandist aspects attending Governor Thurmond’s visit to the monument, just as they have regretted the use of General Lee’s picture in connection with other public demonstrations of the Dixiecrats.
 General Lee and General Jackson were professional soldiers who kept clear of politics.
 Neither was active in the movement for secession that preceded war.
 When the time came to make a decision, it is true that both embraced the cause of their State against the Federal Union.
 Certainly in the case of Lee, the decision was made with great reluctance.
 It may be doubted whether either Lee or Jackson would relish being the symbol of any political party.
 Since neither Lee nor Jackson is here to express an opinion, or to approve, wouldn’t it be better to leave them out?

+In 2008, Johns Hopkins University declined to rent their facilities to the Sons of Confederate Veterans after 20 years of hosting Lee-Jackson Monument programs on their campus.
+According to a [letter posted to a forum for Civil War reenactors](http://www.cwreenactors.com/forum/archive/index.php/t-11331.html):

+> Every year since 1988, the Johns Hopkins University has rented the Clipper Room in Shriver Hall, or on several occasions another facility, to the Son of Confederate Veterans to hold our post ceremony social gathering.
+However this year is different.
+The John Hopkins University has refused to rent the Clipper Room, or any other facility, to our organization.
+The sole reason given, per a Johns Hopkins representative, was that we are a “Confederate” organization.
+Make no mistake about it, we were not denied because the facility was unavailable, or for any other legitimate reason, we were denied because of who we are.
+In addition, the Hopkins representative stated that this ruling came directly from the President of the Johns Hopkins University, Mr. William Brody.

 # Conclusion and Discussion